How to Upload HDR Video to YouTube in 2025 [Detailed Guide]

 Once you upload your video content to YouTube, it will support the resolution and auto-convert HDR videos to SDR if necessary.
 However, HDR requires special specs and requirements to sync with the platform.
 The best quality and frame rate for compatibility with YouTube HDR video is 2160p with up to 60 frame rate and H.264 video encoded bit rate.

-1. Upload requirements
+1. YouTube HDR Upload Requirements

 Color Primaries Rec.
-709 or Rec.
+709 / Rec.
 2020

 Color MatrixRec.
 2020 non-constant luminance